 - 2 cups oats

-- 6 tbsp peanut butter or almond butter I used unsweetened
+- ½ cup peanut butter or almond butter I used unsweetened

-- 4 tbsp maple syrup or local honey
+- 4 tablespoon maple syrup or local honey

 - With your Nutri- Bullet or Food processor, add ingredients.
 So you don't overfill, you can add the first 4 ingredients, then blend, dump into a medium bowl.
 Add remaining ingredients to Nutri-bullet and blend.
 Pour into mixing bowl and mix everything together with a wooden spoon.